 This old cabin was once filled with life.
 A fireplace kept the simple abode warm.
 A wood-burning stove fed the bellies of inhabitants and guests.
 Love made this one-room cabin a home.
 Now it lies in ruin, a relic of a past long forgotten.

 2021 and each past year is like this old homestead.
 Nostalgia can make us romanticize and long for the past.
-However, we ought not live in the past.
-Rather, we can cherish its memories and ponder its lessons in our hearts.
+However, we ought not to live in the past.
+Instead, we can cherish its memories and ponder its lessons in our hearts.

-Rooted in the present we can bow to our past with gentle grace and we can breathe breaths of gratitude in the eternal now.
-As we bow and breathe we are invited to embrace a hope for a more beautiful world our hearts know is possible.
+Rooted in the present, we can bow to our past with gentle grace and breathe breaths of gratitude in the eternal now.
+As we bow and breathe, we are invited to embrace a hope for a more beautiful world our hearts know is possible.

-So in this moment we call “the new year” I wish for you (and me) the presence of companions named Grace, Gratitude, and Hope.
+This new year, I wish you (and me) the presence of companions named Grace, Gratitude, and Hope.

 Simply the deepest truest words to begin a new year….deep gratitude, dear Anton….